Surf & Turf Tacos with Chimichurri Aioli & Crispy Shallots

 For serving:

-- Top the tortillas with the steak and shrimp, radish, crispy onions and chimichurri aioli.
+- If desired, chop the steak and shrimp into bite-sized pieces.
+Heat a medium sauté pan over medium heat.
+Top the tortillas with the steak and shrimp, radish, crispy shallots and chimichurri aioli.
 Serve immediately.

 Nutrition: